vetras/ts-express-decorators-wiki/Converters.md

 > Map will be serialized as an object and Set as an array.
 > By default `Date`, `Array`, `Map` and `Set` have a default custom `Converter` allready embded.
 But you can override theses (see next part).

-For the `Array`, you must  add the '{use: baseType}' option to the decorator.
+For the `Array`, you must  add the `{use: baseType}` option to the decorator.
 TypeClass will be used to deserialize each item in the collection stored on the attribut source.

 ### Use your model on a Controller: